-Croatia fully and successfully implemented the NIS Directive in national legislation through the Act on Cybersecurity of Operators of Essential Services and Digital Service Providers, adopted in July 2018.
+Croatia fully and successfully transposed in national legislation the Directive on security of network and information systems (NIS Directive) through the Act on Cybersecurity of Operators of Essential Services and Digital Service Providers, adopted in July 2018.
 The associated Decree on Cybersecurity of Key Service Providers and Providers of Digital Services was adopted in parallel.

-The contact point for the implementation of this law is the Office of the National Security Council, and the body responsible for digital service providers is the Ministry of Economy, Entrepreneurship and Crafts.
+The contact point for the implementation of this act is the Office of the National Security Council, and the body responsible for digital service providers is the Ministry of Economy, Entrepreneurship and Crafts.